paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

 Pub.
 L. 114–328, div.
 A, title III, § 345, Dec.
 23, 2016, 130 Stat.
 2085, provided that: “(a) Removal of Certain Window Coverings.—Not later than three years after the date of enactment of this Act [Dec.
 23, 2016], the Secretary of Defense shall remove and replace disqualified window coverings from—“(1) military housing units owned by the Department of Defense in which children under the age of 9 may reside; and “(2) military housing units leased by the Department of Defense in which children under the age of 9 may reside if the lease for such units requires the Department to provide window coverings. “(b) Prohibition on Disqualified Window Coverings in Military Housing Units Acquired or Constructed by Contract.—All contracts entered into by the Secretary of Defense after September 30, 2017, for the acquisition or construction of military family housing, including military family housing acquired or constructed pursuant to subchapter IV of chapter 169 of title 10, United States Code, shall prohibit the use of disqualified window coverings in such housing. “(c) Disqualified Window Covering Defined.—In this section, the term ‘disqualified window covering’ means—“(1) a window covering with an accessible cord that exceeds 8 inches in length; or “(2) a window covering with an accessible continuous loop cord that does not have a cord tension device that prevents operation when the cord is not anchored to the wall.”

 #### Repair and Maintenance of Family Housing Units
 Pub.
+L. 119–37, div.
+D, title I, § 119, Nov.
+12, 2025, 139 Stat.
+597, provided that: “Notwithstanding any other provision of law, funds made available in this title [see Tables for classification] for operation and maintenance of family housing shall be the exclusive source of funds for repair and maintenance of all family housing units, including general or flag officer quarters: Provided, That not more than $35,000 per unit may be spent annually for the maintenance and repair of any general or flag officer quarters without 30 days prior notification, or 14 days for a notification provided in an electronic medium pursuant to sections 480 and 2883 of title 10, United States Code, to the Committees on Appropriations of both Houses of Congress, except that an after-the-fact notification shall be submitted if the limitation is exceeded solely due to costs associated with environmental remediation that could not be reasonably anticipated at the time of the budget submission: Provided further, That the Under Secretary of Defense (Comptroller) is to report annually to the Committees on Appropriations of both Houses of Congress all operation and maintenance expenditures for each individual general or flag officer quarters for the prior fiscal year.”

+Similar provisions were contained in the following prior appropriation acts:

+Pub.
 L. 118–42, div.
 A, title I, § 119, Mar.
 9, 2024, 138 Stat.
-34, provided that: “Notwithstanding any other provision of law, funds made available in this title [see Tables for classification] for operation and maintenance of family housing shall be the exclusive source of funds for repair and maintenance of all family housing units, including general or flag officer quarters: Provided, That not more than $35,000 per unit may be spent annually for the maintenance and repair of any general or flag officer quarters without 30 days prior notification, or 14 days for a notification provided in an electronic medium pursuant to sections 480 and 2883 of title 10, United States Code, to the Committees on Appropriations of both Houses of Congress, except that an after-the-fact notification shall be submitted if the limitation is exceeded solely due to costs associated with environmental remediation that could not be reasonably anticipated at the time of the budget submission: Provided further, That the Under Secretary of Defense (Comptroller) is to report annually to the Committees on Appropriations of both Houses of Congress all operation and maintenance expenditures for each individual general or flag officer quarters for the prior fiscal year.”

-Similar provisions were contained in the following prior appropriation acts:
+34.

 Pub.
 L. 117–328, div.
 J, title I, § 119, Dec.
 29, 2022, 136 Stat.
 4945.